minerllabs/minerl/docs/source/tutorials/minecraft_commands.rst

    /effect ...

-Adding the ChatAction to your envspec
+Adding the :code:`ChatAction` to your envspec
 --------------------------------------------

-In order to send Minecraft commands, you need to add the ChatAction handler to your envspec.
-The ChatAction allows the sending of regular Minecraft chats as well as Minecraft commands.
+In order to send Minecraft commands, you need to add the :code:`ChatAction` handler to your envspec.
+The :code:`ChatAction` allows the sending of regular Minecraft chats as well as Minecraft commands.
 This can be accomplished by adding the following function to your envspec: